mpievolbio-scicomp/cancer_sim/README.md

     death_list.p     mtx.p        mut_container.p              sample_out_502_488.txt
     growthCurve.pdf  mtx_VAF.txt  sampleHistogram_502_488.pdf  wholeTumourVAFHistogram.pdf

-Files with the extension `.p` are binary files (python pickles) needed to restart a simulation.
 Let's take a look at the `.txt`  files.
 They contain the simulation output:
 `mtx_VAF.txt` is a datafile with three columns: `mutation_id` lists the index of each primary mutation, `additional_mut_id` indexes the subsequent mutations that occur in a cell of a given `mutation_id`; `frequency` is the frequency which at a given mutation occurs.

-The file `sample_out_502_488.txt` lists all mutations of the artificial sample taken from the whole tumour.
+The file `sample_out_502_488.txt` (numerals may change) lists all mutations of the artificial sample taken from the whole tumour.
 Columns are identical to `mtx_VAF.txt`.

 The two `.pdf` files are plots of the whole tumour histogram and the sampled